juanfranblanco/vscode-solidity/README.md

 Mono repo support is enabled by default now in the settings, but if wanted it can be disabled.

-### OpenZeppelin (Default)
+### Dependencies for both "Node_modules" and "Lib" (Default)

-If you're using [`@openzeppelin/contracts`](https://github.com/OpenZeppelin/openzeppelin-contracts), the OpenZeppelin Contracts will be found in your node_modules folder, so the user settings will be the following, assuming your solidity project is at root.
+If you're using a library like [`@openzeppelin/contracts`](https://github.com/OpenZeppelin/openzeppelin-contracts), the OpenZeppelin Contracts will be found in your node_modules folder, or you might be using a library like [`Solmate`](https://github.com/transmissions11/solmate) and you might put it in your `lib` folder.
+So the user settings will be the following, assuming your solidity project is at root.

+This is the default now, so you don't need to set it.

 ```
   "solidity.packageDefaultDependenciesContractsDirectory": "",
-  "solidity.packageDefaultDependenciesDirectory": "node_modules"
+  "solidity.packageDefaultDependenciesDirectory": ["node_modules", "lib"],
 ```

 If you have a deeper structure, like